DrewKiino/Atlantis/README.md

 ### What can this do for me?

-##### Differentiated logging types along with the stamp trace of the source file, function name, and line number
+##### Differentiated logging types along with the stamp trace of source file, function name, and line number

 ```swift